The Incanda Story

 - Interior cupboards and shop fitting for big commercial projects (Ooh, did we learn a few things there.
 For instance, it is OK for the builder’s assistant to mix cement on your very expensive solid wood top that you just installed for the client as long as he wipes it off afterward, or the plumber is allowed to physically break open your newly installed sink cupboards because “there is something wrong with the pipes”)

 By 2014 I was more or less healed from any remaining entrepreneurial hubris and we started focussing seriously on what we know we can do well: …making beautiful furniture!
-We did retain the interior decorating and curtaining part of the business, but just in as much as it helps our clients to make more informed buying decisions and to provide the best possible settings for our furniture, also incorporating what the client already have.
+We did retain the interior decorating and curtaining part of the business.
+This is a hit with our clients as it provides the best possible settings for our furniture and add value to their purchase.
 We have had great success with our wooden furniture division and it now also forms an integral part of our product offering, but the other eight ventures, well… they are no more.
-I said Incanda had humble beginnings, but I think that is nothing compared to being humbled a few years in, after all the initial successes!
+I said Incanda had humble beginnings, but I think that is nothing compared with being humbled a few years in, after all the initial successes!

 So from 2014 onwards we have stuck to a much narrower, but crystal clear vision of becoming the market leader in upmarket furniture in South Africa.
-How are we busy doing that?
+(Our range now includes: armchairs, sofas and corner units; dining room tables and chairs; ottomans and side tables; beds and headboards; plasma units, servers and wineracks; decor accessories and more) How are we busy doing that?

 - By developing a truly South African inspired and designed range of products unique to Incanda